bikeshaving/crank/website/guides/10-custom-renderers.md

 complete(root: TRoot): unknown;
 ```

 The `complete` method is called at the end of every render execution, when all elements have been committed and all other renderer methods have been called.
-It is useful, if your rendering target needs to be manually rerendered before any node mutations or rearrangements take effect.
+It is useful, if your rendering target needs to be manually rerendered before any mutations take effect.

 This method is optional and its return value is ignored.